-Introduction to SOJT Sample text Structured on-the-job training (SOJT) is a formal (managed) to train Coast Guard members at their unit using local, exper qualified members as coaches.
-SOJT provides students with training that prepares them to perform a specific job or task training (OJT) is training that occurs on the work site or a loclosely resembles the work site and typically involves such a self-directed inquiry, practice with feedback, field experienc performance assessments.
-The purpose of structuring OJT is to standardize, enhance, at learning by providing clearly defined objectives and means to accomplishing and assessing those objectives.
-The added stonicorporated into this course includes: student material, a SO guide, performance checklists, and performance criterion checklists.
+Introduction to SOJT Sample text Structured on-the-job training (SOJT) is a formal (managed) course used to train Coast Guard members at their unit using local, experienced, and qualified members as coaches.
+SOJT provides students with realistic training that prepares them to perform a specific job or task.
+On-the-job training (OJT) is training that occurs on the work site or a location that closely resembles the work site and typically involves such activities as self-directed inquiry, practice with feedback, field experience, and performance assessments.
+The purpose of structuring OJT is to standardize, enhance, and accelerate learning by providing clearly defined objectives and means for accomplishing and assessing those objectives.
+The added structure incorporated into this course includes: student material, a SOJT coach's guide, performance checklists, and performance criterion checklists.
 SOJT Unit Level Process Roles and Responsibilities of Unit Personnel Below are the roles and responsibilities of unit personnel.
 Student Reviews materials.
 Engages in self-directed inquiry and practice.
 Monitors own progress towards completing course goals.
 Is well-prepared for assessment.
 Student's Supervisor Allocates time for the training so the course can be completed within required timeframe.
 Assists the student in his or her development pursuits.
 Coach Maintains training certifications and/or course completions as required.